site-mobile-logo

 Solid Drawing Animation is the 8th principle of animation.
 Read our blog to learn about this 8th principle in detail along with some useful examples.

 The 12 Principles of animation are the most fundamental techniques every animator should master at.
+Among these 12 principles, the 11th principle of animation, Solid Drawing, hints at how to make realistic animations.

 All these principles adhere to the fundamental laws of physics.
 Moreover, these principles also account for appeal and emotion.